ansibleteam1337/ansible/README.md

 Although not a strict rule, this project aims to only utlize FOSS for primary operations with the major exception being the Windows 10 VM.

-List of software is tentative:
+List of software is tentative (and incomplete):

 | Software / Service | Function                    | License        |
 | ------------------ | --------------------------- | -------------- |